Global Wind Energy Outlook: 2000 gigawatts by 2030

-Beijing, 14 November.
-Greenpeace International and the Global Wind Energy Council released their bi-annual report on the future of the wind industry in Beijing today.
-The fourth edition of the Global Wind Energy Outlook shows that wind power could supply up to 12% of global electricity by 2020, creating 1.4 million new jobs and reducing CO2 emissions by more than 1.5 billion tons per year, more than 5 times today’s level.
-By 2030, wind power could provide more than 20% of global electricity supply.
+The Global Wind Energy Council and Greenpeace International released the 2014 edition of the Global Wind Energy Outlook in Beijing today.
+The report shows that wind power could reach 2,000 GW by 2030, and supply up to 17-19% of global electricity, creating over 2 million new jobs and reducing CO2 emissions by more than 3 billion tonnes per year.
+By 2050, wind power could provide 25-30% of global electricity supply.

-Download Global Wind Energy Outlook 2012 (summary) – ES
+Download Global Wind Energy Outlook 2014 (summary) - ES (available soon)

 Graphs and tables: